 5. Google

-Like many of the world's top firms, the tech giant employs on-campus recruiting, meeting MBA students before they graduate.
+Like many of the world's top firms, the tech giant does on-campus recruiting, meeting MBA students before they graduate.
 This is a great way for students to register their interest in summer internships and future roles.

 4. Amazon